b-cubed-eu/pdindicatoR/README.md

     ## 6 2023 1kmE3862N3116    5218887 1                               30

-Please note that when using datacubes from another source, the column names are renamed to match the GBIF terms (see example datacube above).
+Please note that when using datacubes from another source, the column names are to be renamed to match the GBIF terms (see example datacube above).

 ### Load functions – Can be removed once package is installable –